Block Schedule

 Away Elective (TBD)

 N.B.
-Semester – TBA: Clinical Research course (Utica University)
+Semester – Fall: Clinical Research course (Utica University)

 Didactics